 Traditionally, kata are taught in stages.
 Previously learned kata are repeated to show better technique or power as a student acquires knowledge and experience.

-Below is a list of the Kata practised in the Wado Ryu Karate Style, these Kata’s are Taught to Jersey Wado Ryu students.
+Below is a list of the Kata practiced in the Wado Ryu Karate Style, these Kata’s are taught to Jersey Wado Ryu students and must be demonstrated with increasing proficiency throughout the belt grading syllabus.